 (Update: When travelling West to East, the jet lag always gets to me in a huge way.
 By the time I arrived in Seoul, all I wanted to do was grab a cab, check into my hotel and pass out.
 Should you ever need or want to go check on your pet at Incheon, the clearly marked quarantine office is on the second level in the arrival hall area.)

 To find out more about cat travel equipment for an international flight, once again I was on the phone, but the first call to Korean Air was confusing.
 The customer service operator didn’t seem to know much about pet travel procedures and I was forwarded to the cargo shipping department.
 When I looked up the website, I found an entire section on the airline’s website (under Customer Support>Traveling With Pets.)
-Calling for the second time to confirm that the requirements listed were up-to-date, I lucked out with an operator that did know her stuff, but she still got the dimensions of the cage wrong, which continued to cause a bit confusion when I went to look at Petsmart.
+Calling for the second time to confirm that the requirements listed for cat travel equipment were up-to-date, I lucked out with an operator that did know her stuff, but she still got the dimensions of the cage wrong, which continued to cause a bit confusion when I went to look at Petsmart.
 Nuts and bolts are required for carriers that can be taken apart; clasps aren’t enough.
 The carriers at Petsmart don’t have nuts and bolts — you have to get your own online or from the hardware store.

 The one I ended up ordering from Amazon is a Petmate Sky Kennel that meets Korean Airline’s cargo compartment requirements, which are: